Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

 * **S parameter** For most drivers, values range from -64 to +63.
 For TMC2209 drivers (Duet 3 Mini 5+, Duet 3 Toolboard 1LC) values range from -128 to +127.
 Lower values make stall detection more sensitive.
 Values below -10 are not recommended.
 S3 is a good starting point for many motors.
+* **T parameter**
+  * For all versions of RRF before 3.5.0-rc.3, on TMC2160/5160/2240, the T parameter is not processed correctly, and might affect whether stalls are recognised instead of setting the coolstep parameters.
+This is fixed in RRF 3.5.0-rc.3 and later.
+  * Setting incorrect coolstep parameters could result in motor current being reduced too much, which could result in layer shifts.
+Users should only use the T parameter if they have read the driver datasheet and know what they are doing.
 * If any of the S, F, T and R parameters are absent, the previous values for those parameters associated with the specified drivers will continue to be used.
 * If all the parameters are absent, the existing settings for the specified drive(s) will be reported.
 * See the Trinamic TMC2660 and TMC2130 datasheets for more information about the operation and limitations of motor stall detection.